 To prolong someone’s life.
 Together with hymn 8.1 is used in the upanayana , and vss.
 12-13 are specifically prescribed in case of family quarrel.

-The hymn is a pray against death and diseases in a very concrete way (food and drink as poison-less) but still connected with cosmological powers etc.
+The hymn is a prayer against death and diseases in a very concrete way (food and drink as poison-less) but still connected with cosmological powers etc.

 AVŚ 9.1.14